-I recommend avoiding Teflon pans, as they’re toxic if overheated and by far the least durable cookware you can buy.
-Teflon also inevitably flakes off into your food.
+Just say no to Teflon pans, since they emit nasty toxic gases if overheated and by far the least durable cookware you can buy.
+The nonstick coating inevitably flakes off into your food.
 Just look at an old Teflon pan and you’ll see what I mean.
 And never buy Teflon if you have a bird, as Teflon fumes are famously lethal to birds.

 I think of Teflon as a 1960s miracle surface that has been left behind by newer, far superior materials.
 Today’s ceramic polymer pots and pans are a much better choice.
 They’re almost as slick as Teflon cookware, but vastly more durable they won’t release poisonous vapors if overheated.
 To avoid scratching, never use metal utensils in ceramic cookware—opt for melamine or silicone instead.

 Stainless steel pots and pans are another great choice.
 They’re much more durable than ceramic cookware, and easy to keep gleaming and gorgeous.
-Their downfall is that stainless steel conducts heat poorly, so skillets won’t heat evenly.
-To get around this. make sure your cookware has a thick base, as this will help distribute the pan’s heat more evenly.
-The poor conductivity of stainless steel is not an issue when it comes to stock pots since the soup or water will disperse the heat.
-I think every kitchen should have a nice mid-sized stainless steel stock pot for boiling pasta and other foods.
+Their downfall is that stainless steel conducts heat poorly, so skillets heat slowly and unevenly.
+The poor conductivity of stainless steel is not problem when it comes to stock pots and kettles since the soup or water will distribute the heat.
+I consider a nice mid-sized stainless kettle ideal for cooking spaghetti and other pasta.

-Copper clad pans are beautiful and unrivaled when it comes to heating food evenly, but I’m still not a fan.
-They must be scrubbed with copper polish frequently and that’s not how I want to spend my time.
-The best stainless steel cookware has an aluminum or copper core sealed inside its base, which strikes me as the best of all worlds.
-These copper core pans give you excellent conductivity without demanding constant polishing.
+Copper-bottomed stainless steel cookware is beautiful and unrivaled when it comes to heating food evenly, but I’m still not a fan.
+This cookware must be scrubbed with copper polish after each use and that’s not how I want to spend my time.
+The best stainless steel cookware has an copper core sealed inside its base, which strikes me as the best of all worlds.
+The copper core give you excellent conductivity without demanding constant polishing.

 Here are my picks for high quality mid-priced stock pots, skillets, and woks: